AdamT1010/Analyst-os/README.md

 ## Overview

- Analyst OS is an analytics and decision-support system designed to automate data analysis across web, e-commerce, digital marketing, and data-driven business environments.
+Analyst OS is an analytics and decision-support system designed to automate data analysis across web, e-commerce, digital marketing, SaaS, and other data-driven business environments.

-The goal is to reduce manual analysis work and help teams quickly understand what is happening in their data, why it is happening, and what actions to take next.
+The goal is to reduce manual analysis work and help teams quickly understand what is happening in their data, tp find opportunities, why it is happening, and what actions to take next.

 ---